 Snacking only if it is more than 2 hours until a meal and you are actually physically hungry.

 Learning to enjoy a beverage that is water based with no sugars or artificial sweeteners – plain water, seltzer, herbal tea, coffee

 Closing the kitchen after dinner – counters wiped, lights off!

-Starting your day with something mindful that sets a lovely tone to your day – pray, meditate, read your gratitude list, feel purposefully grateful for how well your body works right in this moment no matter what its size, cultivate self-love, read something inspirational (all of these things beat starting your day with negative or consumption-based emails)
+Starting your day with something mindful that sets a lovely tone to your day – pray, meditate, read your gratitude list, feel purposefully grateful for how well your body works right in this moment no matter what its size, cultivate self-love, read something inspirational (all of these things beat starting your day with negative thoughts).

 Eating more fat and protein and making your carbs ones that give you long-lasting energy rather than the quick jolt (for example, sweet potatoes instead of candy, an apple instead of crackers)